 Reverse De La Riva Guard History

-At the highest level, the earliest we witnessed this maneuver being applied was 2003, by Mario Reis at the CBJJO World Jiu Jitsu Cup (see below).
-However it is believed that Caio Terra had been using the position prior to that event, in the lower belt divisions.
+At the highest level, the earliest we witnessed this maneuver being applied was in 2003, by Mario Reis at the CBJJO World Jiu-Jitsu Cup (see below).
+However, it is believed that Caio Terra had been using the position prior to that event, in the lower belt divisions.